zarf-dev/proposals/6-manifest-preview-capability/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

-Users need an easier way to view what their zarf.yaml will look like after they're rendered by Zarf before create.
+Users need an easier way to view what their zarf.yaml will look like after they're rendered by Zarf before `zarf package create`.
 A rendered zarf.yaml has had templating, imports, and flavors applied.

-This will be accomplished through a new CLI command `zarf package preview`
+This will be accomplished through a new CLI command - `zarf package preview`

 ## Motivation